Visit Erfgoed 's-Hertogenbosch

 Who we are

 The Heritage Department is at the heart of cultural history preservation and development in the Dutch city of 's-Hertogenbosch (short: Den Bosch meaning the Duke’s Forest.)
-30 historians, archaeologists, archivists and project managers, and 120 volunteers work in this municipal department.
+30 historians, archaeologists, archivists and project managers, and over 100 volunteers work in this municipal department.

 We are closely involved in preservation, listing, developing and providing access to the heritage in our city and the adjacent region, especially in the fields of archaeology, archives, building history, monuments and fortifications.
 We are the link between policy-makers, academics, students and the field itself by providing information, advice, and operate within the legal framework to safeguard our cultural heritage.